1. Are you a fiduciary 100% of the time, and can I see that promise in writing?

-Jason T. Micheli, PhD has a degree in finance from a top university, and has taken the rigorous steps to become a CERTIFIED FINANCIAL PLANNER™ Professional.
+Jason T. Micheli, PhD has a degree in finance from a top university.
 Jason began working in the finance industry in 2002 at a large, multi-national wealth management firm.

 3. How many clients do you serve and how does their situation compare to mine?